NotePlan/plugins/asktru.ShareNote/README.md

-# NotePlan Publish 2.0
+# Share Note

 ## Latest Updates

-See [CHANGELOG](https://github.com/NotePlan/plugins/blob/main/np.Publish/CHANGELOG.md) for latest updates/changes to this plugin.
+See [CHANGELOG](https://github.com/NotePlan/plugins/blob/main/asktru.ShareNote/CHANGELOG.md) for latest updates/changes to this plugin.

 ## About This Plugin